verbb/formie/packages/docs/browser/modules/build-a-custom-module.md

-# Build a custom module
+# Build a Custom Module

 Build a custom module when your field or browser enhancement needs to hook into Formie's lifecycle instead of living as an unrelated page script.